Information about ozone used for koi ponds

 Ozone makes my pond sterile.

-Ozone breaks down or accelerates ammonia / ammonium.
+Ozone breaks down ammonia/ammonium or accelerates this process.

 In a pond, ozone will therefore hardly affect ammonium.
 To give you an idea, at a pH of 9, ozone can halve the ammonium concentration in 15 minutes.
 At a pH of 8.4 this takes longer than 30 minutes!
 In addition, there is usually so much organic pollution in ponds to oxidize that the ozone has already been used before it can do anything with ammonium at all.
 For a pond we can therefore safely say that ozone has no influence on the oxidation of ammonia and ammonium.

 Nitrite is converted to nitrate by ozone, without the need for oxygen.
-The pH does not affect the conversion of nitrite, although it is sometimes claimed by others.
+Although it is sometimes claimed by others, the pH does not affect the conversion of nitrite.

-Ozone breaks down or accelerates nitrate and phosphate.
+Ozone breaks down nitrate and phosphate or accelerates this process.

 Ozone has no direct effect on the nitrate or phosphate content in the water.